BlueStamp-Engineering-2022/Anu_BSE_Project/index.md

 ﻿# Real-Time Planet Tracker
 The Real-Time Planet Tracker tracks celestial bodies using Kepler’s algorithms.
-The RTPT is programmed using Arduino and the celestial bodies are located through a GPS and a motion processing unit, and servos are used to point to the direction of the selected celestial body.
+The RTPT is programmed using Arduino and the celestial bodies are located through a GPS and a motion processing unit, which are shown to the user through the servos and laser pointing at the selected celestial body.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|